Do you ever think about what you think about? Seriously. Do you consider yourself an independent thinker?

 Of course, people know what to do.
 But there are so many distractions that people fail to understand why the right information is important.

-- You get something you want from someone else. (unethical)
+- You get something you want from someone else and to their detriment. (unethical)

 - You persuade someone to do something good, even though the person may not understand it. (positive)